lalutir/f1-analysis/README.md

 ```

 3. Explore the provided notebooks and scripts to analyze Formula 1 data
+- For more information, like metadata, see the [setup.py](setup.py)

 ## Usage
 - Use the provided notebooks as a guide for analyzing Formula 1 data.